Five tips to avoid becoming cold

 If you don’t think you will remember to change the temperature without assistance, it may be better to opt for a smart thermostat that can learn the temperatures you prefer at different times of day.
 For more information, check out the Which?
 Technology guidance on smart thermostats.

-If you are worried that a loved one might forget to change the temperature in their home or go wondering on a cold night, telecare systems can provide reassurance as they feed information into an app on a smartphone.
+If you are worried that a loved one might forget to change the temperature in their home or go wandering on a cold night, telecare systems can provide reassurance.

-Systems featuring built-in temperature controls can also send an alert to a call centre when the heat is higher or lower than pre-set temperature parameters.
+This technology can include sensors that detect if the temperature falls below (or goes above) a certain pre-set level.
+They will then send an alert to a call centre or family member.
 The call centre will, in the first instance, call you and suggest you turn your heating up if it gets too cold.
 They will also alert the named carer or healthcare professional to let them know the person is at risk, in case they need to take action.

 Why do we feel the cold more in older age?